Finding the best toy for your cat can be a daunting task, especially with the vast array of options available.

 Refillable Catnip Toys

-Many cat owners who like to give their cats catnip every now and then prefer refillable toys so that they don’t have to consistently replace damaged catnip pillows and toys consistently.
+Many cat owners who like to give their cats catnip every now and then prefer refillable toys so that they don’t have to replace damaged catnip pillows and toys consistently.

-Fill a toy with it, sprinkle a little on the ground or add a pinch to their scratching post and watch the power of catnip take over!
+Fill a toy with it, sprinkle a little on the ground, or add a pinch to their scratching post and watch the power of catnip take over!

-If you’re not so fond of having loose flakes of catnip plant around your house, you can also purchase catnip in the form of a spray.
+If you’re not so fond of having loose flakes of catnip plants around your house, you can also purchase catnip in the form of a spray.